 And don’t wait for it to come.

 This article is the third in a series that focuses on the core principles of The Spark and the Grind and the individuals who embody them.
-Check back here for more articles in the series and connect with me across social media @ErikWahl.Opinions expressed here by Contributors are their own.
+Check back here for more articles in the series and connect with me across social media @ErikWahl.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.